Updated on June 4, 2021

 - Sleep with your head propped up slightly with a bed wedge pillow may help

-- Foaming agents (such as Gaviscon) coat the stomach to reduce the reflux
+- Foaming agents (such as Gaviscon) coat the stomach to reduce the effects of the reflux

 - H2 blockers (such as Tagamet) reduce acid production by the stomach